noamraph/nix-pills/pills/02-install-on-your-running.md

 <div class="info">

-Note: If this is the first time you\'re using Nix after the initial installation, remember you must close and open your terminals first, so that your shell environment will be updated.
+Note: If this is the first time you're using Nix after the initial installation, remember you must close and open your terminals first, so that your shell environment will be updated.